fritzy/ape-ecs/docs/Entity.md

 {
   id: 'lkjsadf-34',
   tags: ['Visible'],
-  components: [ //anything without a label will be in components
+  components: [ //anything without a key will be in components
     {
       id: 'fffff-39',
       type: 'Buff',